ArweaveTeam/arweave-js/README.md

 Fetch a transaction from the connected arweave node.
 The data and tags are base64 encoded, these can be decoded using the built in helper methods.

+**Update since v1.9.0**

+Due to how the API has evolved over time and with larger transaction support, the `data` field is no longer _guaranteed_ to be returned from the network as part of the transaction json, therefore, it is not recommended that you use this function for fetching data anymore.
+You should update your applications to use [`arweave.transactions.getData()`](#get-transaction-data) instead, this will handle small transactions, as well as the reassembling of chunks for larger ones, it can also benefit from gateway optimisations.
 ```js
 const transaction = arweave.transactions.get('hKMMPNh_emBf8v_at1tFzNYACisyMQNcKzeeE1QE9p8').then(transaction => {
   console.log(transaction);